viklele/DeltaPatcher/README.md

 I started with Asp.netMVCPatchExample (https://github.com/rikvanmechelen/Asp.netMVCPatchExample), and realized that non generics based delta patcher will force using either static methods or using a standard base class.
 So, I decided to roll out a generics based patcher using DynamicObject.

 I have borrowed the NotPatchableAttribute marker attribute from Asp.netMVCPatchExample.
-It gives you a flexibility to skip patching properties that you don't want to modify.
+It gives you flexibility to skip patching properties that you don't want to modify.

         public class Appointment
         {